CRAFTING LEGACIES, SHAPING INDUSTRIES, ONE ABRASIVE AT A TIME.

-1898: The Weiler tradition of brush making begins when Joseph E. Weiler began manufacturing brushes for the jewelry industry
+1898: The Weiler tradition of brush making began when Joseph E. Weiler began manufacturing brushes for the jewelry industry

 1944: Karl E. Weiler, Joseph’s son, forms Weiler Brush Company and begins manufacturing brushes